Majlis al Jinn

 Later Don arrived with the necessary caving gear and descended in the cave through First Drop.
-May be he expected that this will be just another hole – but as he descended, at one moment he reached seemingly immense underground void.
-What was even more suprising was the natural light lighting this giant void.
+Maybe he expected that this will be just another hole – but as he descended, at one moment he reached seemingly immense underground void.
+What was even more surprising was the natural light lighting this giant void.

 Further mapping of cave was performed by Cheryl Jones and Don Davison in April – May 1985.

 Name of the cave

 Cheryl and Don do not belong to explorers who name their discoveries after themselves and their beloved pets.
 They asked for the name of this cave to local people but there was not mentioned any specific name.

 Thus it was decided to invent locally adapted name.
 Local people believe that in caves live spirits – jinns.
 Newly discovered cave was that large, that it easily could be suited for large gatherings of such spirits.
 Thus the cave got romantic and mysterious name – Majlis al Jinn – "the meeting room for spirits".
 It goes well with the feelings inside this spooky underground world.

 Later though there has been reported local name of cave: Khoshilat Maqandeli.
 It stems from the refuge for goats nearby.
 Thus locals name it Khoshilat Maqandeli but internationally this cave is known as Majlis al Jinn.